Reek12138/object_dectection/README.md

-this is a noob circle detection rely on yolov5
+this is a noob circle detection deen on yolov5